OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 ## Mapping Octopus resources to feature branches

-Octopus has a number of resources that can be used to facilitate feature branch deployments, but there are no hard and fast rules as to how these resources relate to a feature branch.
+Octopus has several resources to facilitate feature branch deployments, but there are no hard and fast rules as to how these resources relate to a feature branch.
 We'll offer some opinions here that will dictate how we construct the runbooks listed above.

+### Environments

 We'll use environments to encapsulate the resources used to host feature branches.
 Environments provide a nice scoping and security boundary, and clearly separate feature branches from static environments like production.

+### Lifecycles

 To prevent feature branches from being promoted to production environments, or being promoted at all, we'll create a lifecycle per feature branch that includes the single environment above.

+### Channels

 To ensure the appropriate feature branch artifacts are deployed to the correct environment, we'll use a channel.
 The channel rules will ensure the feature branch artifact versions are selected and directed to the correct lifecycle, which in turn ensures the correct environment receives the feature branch deployment.